This post may contain affiliate links. Please read my affiliate policy.

 - Ginger is naturally anti-inflammatory, and used in many natural heartburn treatments.
 Select fresh ginger root with smooth, firm skin.

 - Banana is a non-acidic food known to soothe the esophagus and stomach.
-Pick ripe bananas with a few brown spots for easier digestion and natural sweetness.
-Frozen bananas are also a great option.
+Pick ripe bananas with a few brown spots for easier digestion and natural sweetness, and if you like to prep ahead, learn how to freeze bananas so you always have creamy smoothie-ready fruit on hand.

 - Oatmeal is naturally high in fiber, and diets high in fiber have fewer instances of heartburn.